 Precipitation: The local area had heavy rains for two days before the project started.
-The month of November had well above average rainfall (Figure 4-14), with greater than 150% above average rainfall for the area during the month.
-Only passing showers were noted during the two days of maintenance efforts.
+The month of November had well above average rainfall (Figure 4-14), with greater than 150% above average

-Figure 4-14 Regional precipitation from rain gauges on Maui for November 2015 (Maintenance #1).
+Figure 4-14.
+Regional precipitation from rain gauges on Maui for November 2015 (Maintenance #1)